paradicms/paradicms.github.io/docs/tutorials/google-sheets-ssg.md

 Edit the Paradicms app configuration on GitHub, [following the recipe](../recipes/edit-paradicms-app-configuration-on-github).

-On the `app-configuration.ttl` editing screen, change the basePath to "/" and the name of your GitHub repository e.g., "/my-collection".
+On the `app-configuration.ttl` editing screen, change the basePath to `/` and the name of your GitHub repository.
+For example, if your repository is named `my-collection`, your `basePath` should be `"/my-collection"`.

 #### Configure GitHub Actions